-The Center for Urban & Regional Studies produces policy briefs, executive summaries, and working papers covering recently completed and timely research critical to issues affecting our region, state, and country.
+The Center for Urban and Regional Studies produces policy briefs, executive summaries and working papers covering recently completed and timely research critical to issues affecting our region, state and country.

 Inside Monopsony: Employer Responses to Higher Labor Standards in the Full Service Restaurant Industry is one of the first qualitative studies on a new wave of employment legislation.
 It compares the restaurant industry in San Francisco—where the minimum wage is $12.25 and all employers are required to offer paid sick days and contribute to employees’ health insurance—to that of the Research Triangle Park region of North Carolina, which has no locally-enacted employment mandates.